microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/finops-hubs-commands.md

 ---
-title: FinOps hubs
+title: FinOps hubs automation
-description: PowerShell commands to deploy and manage FinOps hubs.
+description: Learn about PowerShell commands available in the FinOpsToolkit module that deploy and manage FinOps hubs.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what PowerShell commands are available to manage FinOps hubs in the FinOpsToolkit module.